ssamot/ce888/08-Text.md

 ## Data trumps algorithms

-* It is often tempteing to try to find a better algorithm to solve a certain problem
+* It is often tempting to try to find a better algorithm to solve a certain problem
 * But it has been shown time and time again that one much better off by adding more data
 * Problems with neat solutions are very rare, more data
 * *Physics envy* \footnote{Halevy, Alon, Peter Norvig, and Fernando Pereira.
 "The unreasonable effectiveness of data."
 IEEE Intelligent Systems 24.2 (2009): 8-12.}